larryaasen/upgrader/README.md

 released on the app store, the version number will be visible to the upgrader package.
-When the minimum app version is updated in the future, all previously installed apps with this package (version 3.9.0+) will recognize and honor that vaule.
+When the minimum app version is updated in the future, all previously installed apps with this package (version 3.9.0+) will recognize and honor that value.

 #### Android
-Add this text to the bottom of the Full description field in the Google Play Console under the Main store listing.
+Add this text to the bottom of the full description field in the Google Play Console under the main store listing.

 #### iOS
-Add this text to the bottom of the Description field in AppStoreConnet in the Desctiption field.
+Add this text to the bottom of the description field in App Store Connect in the description field.

 ## Alert Example